 Oleoylethanolamide (OEA) is quickly becoming a popular weight loss supplement with claims it can help not only weight loss but also reduce food cravings and burn fat.
+Its the key ingredient in the supplement called Riduzone.
 But, what is OEA and does it really work?
 Where is the proof?
 In this OEA review, you'll learn about the weight loss evidence and its mechanism of action.
 If you decide to try it, you'll also learn how much might help you too.
 Is OEA a weight-loss miracle or just another scam?
 Let's see what we can discover.

 What is OEA?

 Oleoylethanolamide (OEA) is a type of fatty acid that's made in various areas of the body such as:

 - brain cells

 It's a breakdown product of fat.
 Small amounts are made by people all the time.
 The compound is also found in some weight loss supplements like RiduZone.

 Essentially it's supposed to help people feel less hungry.
 By helping people feel full, they eat less.
 The way it's supposed to work is by activating a receptor in the intestine called PPAR alpha.
 When it activates PPAR alpha, this causes a signal to be sent to the brain via the vagus nerve.
 The nerve signal goes to the part of the brain called the hypothalamus which plays a role in eating behavior.

 The oleoylethanolamide molecule looks like compounds made in the endocannabinoid system of the body but it is not the same thing as cannabinoids like CBD or THC.
 Oleoylethanolamide does not bond to endocannabinoid receptors.
 As such, it does not get people high like THC in cannabis can.